jcorporation/myMPD/docs/references/pictures.md

 Pictures for the home icons must be placed in the directory `/var/lib/mympd/pics/thumbs`.

+### Playlist pictures

+Pictures for playlists must be placed in the directory `/var/lib/mympd/pics/thumbs`.

 ### Background images

 Background images must be saved in the `/var/lib/mympd/pics/backgrounds` folder.